Ian Winter QC

 Recent & Current Cases

-Ian is defending Tom Kalaris, a former executive of Barclays, charged by the SFO following its investigation into the 2008 recapitalisation of the bank
+Ian recently represented Tom Kalaris, a former executive of Barclays, charged by the SFO following its investigation into the 2008 recapitalisation of the bank.
+Ian secured an acquittal for his client following a trial at the Central Criminal Court.

-Ian is advising suspects in relation to the SFO investigations into Rolls Royce, ENRC, Unaoil and Airbus.
+Ian successfully represented John Scouler, the former commercial director of Tesco, charged with fraud and false accounting by the SFO.
+He is also advising suspects in relation to the SFO investigations into ENRC, Unaoil and Airbus.

-Ian is representing May Hao before the Court of Final Appeal in Hong Kong.
+Ian successfully represented May Hao before the Court of Final Appeal in Hong Kong.

-Ian acts for a Singapore doctor now appearing before the General Medical Council, having previously acted for her in regulatory proceedings in Singapore and before the America College of Surgeons.
+Ian also acts for a Singapore doctor now appearing before the General Medical Council, having previously acted for her in regulatory proceedings in Singapore and before the American College of Surgeons.